ConnectingPets/PetsMatch/README.md

 Implement search and filter functionalities, allowing users to find animals based on species, age, location, and more.

 This business documentation provides a roadmap for PetConnect's development phases, ensuring a structured and efficient approach to achieving our project goals.
 Developers are encouraged to follow these guidelines and adapt them to specific project requirements.
 Together, let's build a platform that brings joy to both pets and their future owners.

+### Full Documentation:

+You can find the full documentation about the project at https://connecting-pets.atlassian.net/wiki/x/FAAG Don't forget to leave a star, if you like our work!